 Washington State does not have state income taxes, but it does have a lot of specific laws concerning payroll.
 For example, hiring minors requires a special addition to your business permit.
 The minimum wage is higher than most states, and Seattle and SeaTac have their own minimum wage laws.
-Thus, the harder part of payroll is onboarding.
-Once you have your employee set up according to the laws and rules, it’s relatively easy to complete.

 Step-by-Step Guide to Running Payroll in Washington